This is based on opinion. Please don't list it on a work's trope example list.

 Graham: Young man!
 Do you need a beacon to the future?
 I, Graham Aker will gladly oblige!
 This is not death... (*activates the Brave's self-destruct sequence) IT'S FOR HUMANKIND TO LIVE ON!

-Oh, forget manly tears.
-Anything to do with Kinue's death in the following episode is sobworthy, be it poor Saji being called in to identify his sister's body (which happens before the opening credits begin!) or him speaking with Kinue's boss, who feels guilty because he didn't do anything to stop her from pursuing such dangerous work.
+Kinue's death at the hands of Ali, followed by poor Saji being called in to identify his sister's body (which happens before the opening credits begin!) or him speaking with Kinue's boss, who feels guilty because he didn't do anything to stop her from pursuing such dangerous work.
+And as a result, the last person imaginable to be anywhere involved in Celestial Being's war still ended up getting roped into it.